 Have you resolved to improve your health and reach your fitness goals this year?
-As a working parent, making a commitment to a new routine and lifestyle can be a challenge when you’re already juggling multiple personal and professional priorities.
+As a busy parent, starting a new routine can be a challenge when you’re already juggling multiple personal and professional priorities.
 But while it takes some shifting—for you and your family—it is possible.
 Here’s how to make your health and fitness goals a priority in the new year:

 Get the support you need.

 To make a change that lasts long term, you need the whole family to be on board.
 Start by talking to your partner before committing to a new exercise routine or purging your kitchen pantry of sweets and snacks.
 Even if they don’t want to join you on your health and fitness journey, ask that they respect and support your goals.
 Be specific about what you need.
 This could be as simple as asking that they refrain from bringing unhealthy food into the home or that they are available to do the bedtime routine solo one or two nights a week so you can attend your favorite fitness class.
 Your nanny and regular sitters can provide support as well by taking on additional household responsibilities like grocery shopping and helping to prepare healthy meals or adding a few extra hours of childcare to their schedule each week.

 Meal planning not only helps ensure that your family is eating well, it will also save you time and money.
 Write out a weekly meal plan and use it to build your grocery list.
 Make an effort to try new recipes that are healthy and can be prepared quickly by you, your partner or a caregiver.
 After a month or two, you’ll have a bank of meals (and maybe some new family favorites) that can be reused when you’re too busy to plan.

 Find some fitness options that are convenient for you.